butla/presentations/2023-03_developer_workflow_with_local_tests_using_docker-compose/slides_pl.md

 but have the default a bit more messy and realistic).

 Prawdziwa baza i nawarstwianie danych dają trochę chaosu, który czasem zrobi dziwny problem - tym samym symulując prawdziwy deployment

+- Many flaky tests showed me real race conditions.
+- tests for things like retrieving the entire collection of objects need to ensure that the new items need to be there, not match the whole retrieved collection.
+  This technique also helps with making tests more independent of each other, so they can be run out-of-order (that sometimes creeps in into test-suites) and parallelised
+- a volume in docker-compose needed for persistence;
+  if you get weird issues and can't figure them out, try docker-compose down -v to clear out everything.
+  But remember - maybe that issue can happen in production?
+Although local instances have a lot of garbage data.

+TODO ogarnij te notki
 -->

 ---